Do shrimp tanks need heaters?

 Q. Can I use a heater for a small shrimp tank?

 A. Yes, there are heaters designed for small tanks.
-However, it’s crucial to monitor the temperature closely in small tanks as they can heat up or coolOpens in a new tab. down quicker than larger ones.
+However, it’s crucial to monitor the temperature closely in small tanks as they can heat up or cool down quicker than larger ones.

-Q. Do shrimp tanks need a thermometer?
+Q. Do shrimp tanks need a thermometerOpens in a new tab.?

 A. Absolutely!
 Regardless of whether you’re using a heater or not, having a thermometer in your shrimp tank is vital to keep a regular check on the temperature.
 It helps ensure the water is within the safe range for your shrimp.